What is the AFSP-AFTR, and how it can improve your tax career

 Kian Finance Authority

-4. Accept compliance with Circular 230
+Ensure compliance with Circular 230.

 Here are the major topics in AFSP/AFTR for 2024 Tax Season